-Yes, all patients are considered for a cancellation.
+Yes, all patients on the FAAST 2.0 waitilist can also be considered for a cancellation.
 You will be contacted if you are an appriopriate candidate for the available date.
+Please refer to page 8 more more information on the cancellation list.